 A month before your elopement or wedding, I send out a detailed questionnaire about the timeline, as well as any significant items, traditions, people and group shots that you want photographed.
 Besides that information, I’ll be capturing the rest of the events, guests, and emotions as they naturally happen and don’t need a separate shot list.

 How much photography time do we need for our elopement or wedding?

 How many photos will we get and when will we get them?

 Each wedding and elopement is different depending on the amount of time, guests, and events, but I usually deliver a minimum for 50 photos per hour of coverage.
 Engagement and portrait sessions receive a minimum of 25 images per hour.
 Wedding photos will be delivered within 8 weeks of your wedding, and portrait photos within 4 weeks of your session.

 What do your packages include?

 Each elopement, wedding, or portrait package includes the time of your shoot, an online gallery for ordering prints and sharing with others, and a digital download of the high resolution images with personal printing rights.
-In an effort to be more environmentally-friendly and because more and more of my elopement clients are from out of town or from other countries, I’ve switched from shipping USB drives to digital downloads and that gets you your images in a quicker, eco-conscious way.
+In an effort to be more environmentally-friendly and because more and more of my elopement clients are from out of town or from other countries, I’ve switched from shipping USB drives to providing digital downloads and that gets you your images in a quicker, eco-conscious way.
 (Clients who live in areas with limited internet can request a USB drive.)
 Additional hours, engagement sessions, a 2nd shooter, and albums can all be added to customize your package as much as you’d like.
 Packages for California residents are subject to state sales tax.